 - 4.5 kg beef or mutton

 - 1 kg sheep’s tail fat

 - 90g casings (use mutton cases when making mutton droewors)

-- First prepare the coriander by scorching the seeds in a frying pan until they turn light brown.
-Grind them with a pestle and mortar.
+First, prepare the coriander by scorching the seeds in a frying pan until they turn light brown.
+Next, grind them with a pestle and mortar.
 Pass the crushed seeds through a sieve to remove all the husks.
 Crush 15ml of whole coriander to obtain 5ml ground coriander.

-- Cut the beef or mutton and sheep’s tail fat into 50mm cubes and combine with the remaining ingredients.
+Cut the beef, mutton, and sheep’s tail fat into 50mm cubes and combine with the remaining ingredients.

-- Dry in a cool, draughty place for 24 hours, then flatten to expel the air.
-Leave hanging until the sausages are completely dried
+Dry in a cool, draughty place for 24 hours, then flatten to expel the air.
+Leave hanging until the sausages are entirely dried

 This allows the meat to dry quicker, allowing it to be preserved.
 You cannot use pork or veal as it goes rancid when dried.
 Droëwors is cured by air drying in Southern Africa, including Namibia.
 You can also use a biltong maker to cure it if you are north of the equator.

 Droëwors can be frozen for months when dried.
 However, Droëwors should always be kept dry as they can go mouldy very quickly.

 If you made this recipe and like it, please share it on our Facebook page.